zumbalogy/command_search/README.md

 * Options: A hash that describes how to search the collection.
 CommandSearch will use the following keys, all of which are optional:

-  * fields: An array of the values to search in items of the collection.
+  * fields: An array of the values to search in items of the collection with general searches.
+NOTE: If one of these values is a Numeric type, it will have included in, and specified as such, in the command_fields to work properly.

   * command_fields: A hash that maps symbols matching a field's name to its type, or to another symbol as an alias.
 Valid types are `String`,